 Epiphyseal spur refers to spur seen in skeletally mature individuals arising at the level of closed epiphyseal line.
 It may be seen in any bone containing epiphysis.

-The epiphysis (pl: epiphyses) is the rounded portion at the end of a bone distal to the physis.
+The epiphyses (singular: epiphysis) are the rounded portions at the ends of a bone separated from the metaphysis by the physis.
 The epiphysis contributes to a joint, compared with an apophysis which is a site of tendon or ligament attachment.
-Once the growth plate has fused, the epiphysis and metaphysis are joined.
+Once the growth plate has fused, the epiphysis and me...

 Episternal (or suprasternal) ossicles are accessory bones and a normal variant of the sternum.
 They result from supernumerary ossification centers and are seen in ~4% (range 1-7%) of the population.

 Episternal ossicles are usually located posterior or superior to the superior bor...

 There are numerous eponymous fractures which are named after the people who first described their existence 1: